Lining Pro.com Technical Brief

 | Highest Severity | The worst grade observed in the segment. | Helps identify pipes with potentially serious defects. |

-| Number of Occurrences | How many times that severity level appears. | Helps distinguish isolated defects from widespread deterioration. |
+| Number of Occurrences | How often a severity level appears. | Helps distinguish isolated defects from widespread deterioration. |

 | Structural Quick Rating | Summarizes structural defect severity and frequency. | Useful for rehabilitation and replacement prioritization. |